LLNL/Silo/docs/Chapter2-Section9.md

   This method will write a primitve array to a Silo file.
   However, it presently handles only one dimensional tuples.
-  Furthermore, the tuples must be consistent in type (e. g. all floats or all ints).
+  Furthermore, the tuples must be consistent in type (e.g. all floats or all ints).

 ---